emu-russia/dmgcpu/decoder3.md

 # Decoder3

-:warning: The section is in development.

-Status: We need to restore all NAND trees.

 ![locator_decoder3](/imgstore/locator_decoder3.png)

 The final stage of the decoder, which generates the `x[68:0]` control signals for the lower part and the ALU.